tonywang638156/undergrad-projects/README.md

 # undergrad-projects
-* Here are my projects arranging from class to research
+* Here are my projects arranging from majors classes to researches